Goldhorse1/aria_dev_local/README.md

 # aria_dev_local
-this repository is local client for main branch of aria_dev

-license is MIT resource.
+-this repository is local client for main branch of aria_dev -MIMICLAB , SOGANG UNIV , METAVERSE GRADUATE SCHOOL -license is MIT resource.

-2025 year summer made by JI
+-2025 year summer made by JI